prysmaticlabs/documentation/website/docs/install/install-with-script.md

 Review the latest Ethereum Foundation validator advisories.
 Testnet advisories are available on the [Prater Staking Launchpad](https://prater.launchpad.ethereum.org/en/overview).
 Mainnet advisories are on the [Mainnet Staking Launchpad](https://launchpad.ethereum.org/en/overview).

-Next, we'll create an account with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
-Before proceeding, we recommend temporarily moving over to a new, <strong>airgapped machine</strong> if possible.
-This will reduce the risk that your private key is exposed to an adversary.
-We'll carry an encrypted version of your private key to your primary machine after creating your account on an airgapped machine.
+Next, we'll create your validator keys with the [Ethereum Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli).
+Before proceeding, we recommend temporarily moving over to a **new machine that has never been connected to the internet** if possible.
+This will reduce the risk that your validator private key is exposed to an adversary.
+We'll carry an encrypted version of your private key to your primary machine after creating your account on this "airgapped" machine.

 Download the latest stable version of the deposit CLI from the [Staking Deposit CLI Releases page](https://github.com/ethereum/staking-deposit-cli/releases).

-<Tabs groupId="network" defaultValue="win" values={[
+<Tabs groupId="network" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},
     {label: 'Linux, MacOS, Arm64', value: 'others'}
 ]}>
   <TabItem value="win">
-    <p>Run the following command to create your mnemonic phrase and keys:</p>
+    <p>Run the following command to create your mnemonic (a unique and <strong>highly sensitive</strong> 24-word phrase) and keys:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Testnet', value: 'testnet'}